G-Just/G-Just/README.md

     - Learned design development flow using Bootstrap.

 [**Factory-game**](https://github.com/G-Just/Factory-game-website) :
   - A web game created by using vanilla JavaScript(JS).
-Very crude design, was only starting to grasp JS.
+Very crude design was only starting to grasp JS.
   - Key takeaways :
     - Working with JS classes and objects.
     - HTML canvass intricacies.